Meet the Dong, the Vietnamese currency :

 They don’t use to take a fix commission.
 At the airport, there are, of course, “change money” stands.
 They don’t take (fixed) commissions.

-Note that you will need your passport in order to exchange money, and in Vietnam the hotels like to keep your passport at the reception (unless you pay everything in advance), so ask for your passport before you go to change money.
+Note that you will need your passport in order to exchange money, and in Vietnam some cheap hotels like to keep your passport at the reception (unless you pay everything in advance), so ask for your passport before you go to change money.

 There are also kiosks of change money in some malls :